 The New Jersey PQC is led by the New Jersey Hospital Association’s Health Research and Educational Trust (HRET).

 Specific efforts to be addressed by this award include:

-- Reducing severe pregnancy complications associated with high blood pressure and hemorrhage.
+- Reducing severe complications associated with high blood pressure and hemorrhage.

 - Reducing racial/ethnic and geographic disparities.